LaunchCodeEducation/intro-to-web-dev-curriculum/content/loops/reading/for-loops/index.md

 1. The statement `let i = 0` is executed exactly once, at the *beginning* of loop execution.
 The variable `i` is the **loop variable**.
 1. The boolean expression `i < 51` is the **loop condition**.
 This condition is evaluated before each loop iteration, or repetition.

-   a.
-If the condition is `true` then the loop executes again.
+   - If the condition is `true` then the loop executes again.
-   b.
-If the condition is `false` then the loop ceases execution, and the
-      program moves on to the code below the loop.
+   - If the condition is `false` then the loop ceases execution, and the program moves on to the code below the loop.

 1. The statement `i++` is the **update expression**.
 This expression is executed at the *end* of each loop iteration.
 1. The block of code surrounded with brackets (`{ }`) is the **loop body**.